Roast Rack of Lamb with Herb Sauce

-- Roast 35-45 minutes or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°).
+Roast 35-45 minutes or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°).
 Remove lamb from oven; tent with foil.
 Let stand 10 minutes before serving.

 - Meanwhile, place herbs, shallots and garlic in a food processor; pulse until herbs are chopped.
 Add lemon peel, lemon juice, mustard, salt and pepper; process until blended.
 Continue processing while gradually adding oil in a steady stream.
 Serve lamb with sauce.

-Originally published as Roast Rack of Lamb with Herb Sauce in Taste of Home's Holiday & Celebrations Cookbook Annual 2014
+Originally published as lamb chops with lemon-herb green sauce and couscous salad in Holiday & Celebrations Cookbook 2014